steemit/smt-whitepaper/smt-manual/manual.md

 - Signatures should be returned via physically removable media to the online system for transmission via the UI.

+The Steem cli wallet provides mechanisms for offline signing, resolution of account authorities, and broadcasting of multi-signature transactions.

 Of course, once authorities are set up, you should verify the account is still able to transact.
 It is advisable to test your authorities and transaction signing setup using a testnet, or a less-important account on